 Money: a peek into the history

-think back to the early days where you had 10 Eggs and you needed a set of new shoes but the shoemaker had also Chickens, so he would not trade the 10 Eggs for a new Set of shoes.
-So now what did you need to do to get this shoes ?
+think back to the early days where you had 10 Eggs and you needed a set of new shoes but the shoemaker had also Chickens, so he would not trade the 10 Eggs for a new set of shoes.
+So now what did you need to do to get these shoes?

 you could go out and find something the shoemaker would trade the Shoes for or would there be a better solution?

 Historians still speculate on where or when money was initially invented as it took place before the beginning of written history.

 The Greek philosopher Aristotle contemplated the nature of money.
 He considered that every object has two uses: the original purpose for which the object was designed for, and as an item to sell or trade for an object of greater value or utility.

 With Trade, an individual possessing any surplus of value for himself, such as a measure of eggs he needs, could directly exchange it for something which is perceived to have similar or greater value or utility, such as a tool or, however, the capacity to carry out trade transactions is limited in that it depends on a coincidence of wants.
 For example, a farmer has to find someone who not only wants the grain he produced but who could also offer something in return that the farmer wants.

 Finding people to trade with is a time-consuming process and this factor is most likely the main driving force that leads to the creation of monetary systems – people seeking a way to stop wasting their time looking for someone to trade with.

 However, this assignment of monetary value to an otherwise insignificant object like a coin or promissory note arises, as people acquired a psychological capacity to place trust in each other and in external authority within a trade exchange or market.

 #monetary exchange - money can buy you anything